-With just four months left to go until GDPR laws come into action, if you’ve not yet thought about how you can be compliant, now is the time.
-Yesterday, if possible.
+With the GDPR deadline a distant memory, if you’ve not yet thought about how you can be compliant, now is the time.

-There is real urgency for businesses to get compliant.
+If you aren’t already compliant, you’ve missed the deadline and are at serious risk of incurring a fine from the ICO.
+Since the deadline was back in May 2018, there is real urgency for businesses to get compliant immediately.
 To get started, you’ll need to have a firm understanding of what GDPR is and what it means for your business.

 The number one thing to ask yourself is: what is your awareness of GDPR like?
 GDPR awareness is often thought of as a spectrum.
 Some business people know it inside and out, while others have a scarce awareness at best.

-In essence, GDPR is the result of four years work undertaken by the EU to align data protection regulations with the new, advanced way in which data is used today.
+In essence, GDPR is the result of four years work undertaken by the EU to align data protection regulations with the ways in which data is used today.

-It comes after much deliberation, and the decision that the existing GDPR legislation does not account for today’s technology.
+It comes after much deliberation, and the decision that the old GDPR legislation did not account for today’s technology.

 Tougher, more up-to-date laws will succeed existing laws, as laid out in the Data Protection Act 1998.
-The new GDPR legislations, which comes into action 25 May 2018, will introduce tougher fines for breaches and cases of non-compliance, and will also give individuals more input into what companies can do with their data.
+The new GDPR legislations have introduced tougher fines for breaches and cases of non-compliance, and will also give individuals more input into what companies can do with their data.

 In other words: do you know who governs your GDPR practices?